artsy-entrepreneurs/CryptoIsWorthLearning/README.md

-# CryptoMentee
+# CryptoMentor-CryptoMentee

-Purpose of this project is to —
+Purpose of this project is to

-1. Earn the time and trust of CryptoMentors (( todo add link to opensea ))
+- earn the time and trust of [CryptoMentors](#placeholder)
-2. Learn crypto coding and the art of on-chain marketplace building under their counsel
+- learn crypto coding and community building under their counsel

+So that as a [CryptoMentee](#placeholder) I can

+- succeed at writing the screenplay of an [insanely awesome, oscar worthy, music rich, dark comedy movie **RODIC**](#placeholder)
-3. Write an insanely awesome oscar worthy dark comedy movie, RODIC, in a surprisingly open source manner that is governed by Ethereum smart contracts and an NFT trading game.
+- such that the movie writing process is controlled by Ethereum Smart Contracts and an NFT Game

-## Why be a CryptoMentor?
-How?

-(( todo need some time to articulate this well, it is all bursting in my head rn ))

-## Filmmaking & Software Development — Similarities, Differences, Challenges, and Solutions

-(( todo need some time to articulate this well, it is all bursting in my head rn ))

-## More about RODIC, and more

-(( todo filmmaking efforts, history, journey, current state, and next steps ))
+## Placeholder

+(( todo replace placeholder with actual relevant content ))